mradionov/eslint-plugin-disable/README.md

 ##### Disable all except

 Another custom option allows to disable all plugins except ones that are specified.
 It might be useful when there are a lot of plugins in the project and it is required to use one or two of them for particular files, usage of regular disable syntax might be cumbersome to maintain if there are plans to add new plugins to the project.
-Plugin names have to be the same as in ESLint config file, separated by comma:
+Plugin names have to be the same as in ESLint config file, separated by comma.

+The following directive will disable all plugins registered in ESLint config except _"react"_ and _"jsx-a11y"_.

 ```js
 /* eslint-plugin-disable-all-except react, jsx-a11y */